flipbase/docs/recorder/docs.md

   });
 </script>

-When the user has succesfully saved the video, the `input` node will be provided with a videoId, like shown below:
+When the user has succesfully saved the video, the `input` node will be provided with a videoId, as shown below:

 ```html
 <form>